Chart Color Schemes

 Age

-Carseldine's median age exceeds the national pattern
+Carseldine's population is slightly older than the national pattern